zeekay/polar/README.md

 ## Prerequisites

+### Convex App
+You'll need a Convex App to use the component.
+Follow any of the [Convex quickstarts](https://docs.convex.dev/home) to set one up.

 ### Polar Account
 - [Create a Polar account](https://polar.sh)
 - Create an organization and generate an organization token with permissions: